DNXLabs/terraform-aws-openvpn/README.md

 The following resources will be created:

- - Elastic Container Service(ECS) Tasks Definition
+ - Elastic Container Service(ECS)
+ - Network Load Balance
+ - Tasks Definition
  - ECS Service
  - IAM roles for the ECS Tasks
  - Cloudwatch log group for the ECS